Romanization of Korean: After the liberation and division of Korea

-With 1945 came the liberation of Korea, as well as its division.
+In 1945, Korea was liberated, as well as divided.
 Both Koreas began to develop separate language standards.
 South Korea adopted MR in 1948.
 According to Reischauer, McCune "persuaded the American Army Map Service to adopt [the McCune–Reischauer system], and through the Korean War it became the foundation for most current Romanizations of Korean place names".
-Just after the 1950–1953 Korean War, romanization was seen as a minor concern, compared to improving domestic literacy in Hangul.
+After the 1950–1953 Korean War, romanization was seen as a minor concern, compared to improving domestic literacy in Hangul.
 Meanwhile, romanization systems continued to emerge; by 1997, there were more than 40 romanization systems.

-In 1956, North Korea became the first of the two Koreas to design a new official romanization system.
-This system combines features of the Dallet and 1933 Unified systems.
+In 1956, North Korea published its new official romanization system.
+This system combines features of the Dallet and 1933 Unified Orthography.
 It was revised in 1986.

 In 1959, the South Korean Ministry of Education published a romanization system, which has since been dubbed the Ministry of Education system (MOE).
 The system received immediate backlash, mainly from foreigners.
-Fouser evaluated the system as prioritizing use for Koreans; it had a one-to-one correspondence from Hangul to Latin script, and did not account for the pronunciation changes that Hangul itself did not reflect.
-The system also tended to produce romanizations that bore superficial resemblance to words in English, some of which were seen as odd or humorous, such as Dogribmun, which superficially evokes the ribs of dogs.
-The Ministry of Education met in 1978 and 1979 and drafted several alterations to the system, although these did not come to pass allegedly because of political turmoil around that time.
-Eventually, the South Korean government began considering whether to use a more foreigner-friendly system in anticipation of the 1988 Summer Olympics, which were to be held in Seoul.
+Fouser evaluated the system as prioritizing use for Koreans; it had a one-to-one correspondence from Hangul to Latin script, and did not account for the pronunciation changes that Hangul did not reflect.
+The system also tended to produce romanizations that bore superficial resemblance to English words, some of which were seen as odd or humorous, such as Dogribmun, which evokes the ribs of dogs.
+The Ministry of Education met in 1978 and 1979 and drafted several alterations, although these did not come to pass allegedly because of political turmoil around that time.
+Eventually, the South Korean government began considering a more foreigner-friendly system in anticipation of the 1988 Summer Olympics in Seoul.
 Various attempts were made to measure objective and subjective metrics of the various systems, for example how frequently systems deviated from expected pronunciation or which systems produced the most accurate pronunciations by foreigners.
-In 1984, a slightly revised version of McCune–Reischauer was adopted, to pushback from Koreans.
+In 1984, a slightly modified version of McCune–Reischauer was adopted, amid pushback from Koreans.

-In 1968, Samuel E. Martin introduced a system that has since been dubbed the Yale system.
-The system became widely adopted by the international academic linguistics community, although few others adopted it.
-Fouser argues that while the system allowed for reversibility, it is "unsightly", is suited to those who already know Hangul, and does not adequately communicate pronunciation, even in comparison to the MOE system.
+In 1968, Samuel E. Martin introduced a system that has since been called the Yale system.
+The system became widely used in the international academic linguistics community, although few others adopted it.
+Fouser argues that while the system allowed for reversibility, it is "unsightly", suited to those who already know Hangul, and does not adequately communicate pronunciation, even in comparison to the MOE system.